MetaMask/metamask-ios-sdk/README.md

 // This helps us to monitor any SDK connection issues.
 //

-let dappMetaData = DappMetadata(name: "myapp", url: "myapp.com")
+let dapp = Dapp(name: "Dub Dapp", url: "https://dubdapp.com")

-// This is the same as calling "eth_requestAccounts" ethereum.connect(dappMetaData)
+// This is the same as calling "eth_requestAccounts" ethereum.connect(dapp)
 ```

 We log three SDK events: `connectionRequest`, `connected` and `disconnected`.
 Otherwise no tracking.
 This helps us to monitor any SDK connection issues.
-If you wish to disable this, you can do so by setting `MMSDK.shared.enableDebug = false`.
+If you wish to disable this, you can do so by setting `MMSDK.shared.enableDebug = false` or `ethereum.enableDebug = false`.

 ### 4. You can now call any ethereum provider method